 Tackling pollution in London is a public health priority.
 To combat poor air quality, innovative and bold measures are being taken to ensure the health and wellbeing of all road users.
 Historically, the taxi trade has had a limited choice of diesel vehicles to use.
-This has led to the fleet becoming a significant contributor to poor air quality, particularly in central London, where they contribute 16% of all transport Nitrous Oxide (NOx) in central London.
+This has led to the fleet becoming a significant contributor to poor air quality, particularly in central London, where they contribute 29% of all road transport Nitrous Oxide (NOx) emissions in central London.

 The Mayor's Taxi and Private Hire Action Plan, published in 2016, sets out how we intend to establish the world's greenest taxi fleet.